aristotelisballas/listen2yourheart/README.md

 To do that, edit the configuration file --> `./src/configuration/config.yml`

-### 3. Baseline
+### 3. Fully-Supervised Model
-To train the fully supervised baseline run the following:
+To train the fully supervised CNN run the following:

 - <u>SLURM</u>
   ```console